williamjiang26/small-business-software/README.md

 - authentication and user dashboards(manager and sales) - complete
 - auto generates id where needed
 - improving the user centered interface
-- deploying backend on a cloud server
+- deploying backend on a cloud server - complete
+- get drop and re-render working on cloud deployment
+-

 I learned that cors options hits api gateway before cognito that is why without cors, you can get into cognito but with cors incorrectly set, you cannot even sign in